IO.Box Integration Configuration for WisNode Bridge

 -

-In the Integration module, navigate to the The Things Stack menu and click Onboard to The Things Stack Server.
+Navigate to the The Things Stack menu and click Onboard to The Things Stack Server to create a device profile.
+Click OK.

 -